-Successful candidates will be awarded HK$240,000 (~US$30,000) and a conference travel allowance of HK$10,000 (~US$1,300) per year for three years.
-About 135 PhD Fellowships will be awarded in each academic year**.
-The School of Engineering at HKUST has been most successful among any Hong Kong institutions in recruiting the highest numbers of HKPF awardees in the last 7 years in a row.
+Successful candidates will be awarded a stipend of HK$309,600 (~US$39,700) and a conference travel allowance of HK$12,900 (~US$1,650) per year for four years.
+In addition, each awardee will receive an Excellent Research Award of HK$40,000 (~US$5,000) in the first year of study.
+HKUST has been most successful among any Hong Kong institutions in recruiting the highest numbers of HKPF awardees for 7 years in a row.

 Applications, subject to their areas of studies, will be reviewed by two Selection Panels with expertise in the broad areas, one for science, engineering and technology, and another one for humanities, social science and business studies.

 While academic excellence is a prime consideration, the Review Panels will take into account, but not limited to, the four areas below in the selection of candidates:

 Research ability and potential;